 The DEIS Proposed Action was the subdivision of an existing 5.169-acre lot into three residential lots compliant with the requirements of the R-15 Zoning District of the Village of Mamaroneck.
 Alternatives to the DEIS Proposed Action included variations of a two-lot subdivision and a three-lot subdivision with limits to the areas of disturbance.
-As a result of public comment, Planning Board comments, and comments from the Planning Board's staff and consultants, as well as further study by the Applicant, an enhanced version of DEIS Alternative V.C.I has become the Applicant's Proposed Action, as shown at Exhibit 1 ("FEIS Proposed Action") following page 68 of this document.
+As a result of comments from the public, Planning Board, and the Planning Board's staff and consultants, as well as further study by the Applicant, an enhanced version of DEIS Alternative V.C.I has become the Applicant's Proposed Action, as shown at Exhibit 1 ("FEIS Proposed Action") following page 68 of this document.

-The FEIS Proposed Action is the subdivision of the property into three conforming residential lots, including one lot on which their current residence and yard will remain, along with the following features:
+The FEIS Proposed Action is the subdivision of the property into three conforming residential lots, including one lot on which the current residence and yard will remain, along with the following features:

-- Conservation easement area of 141,277 square feet (3.243 acres, or 63% of the lot area) - Restricted building envelopes defined by the zoning setbacks for the front and side yards, and by the 100' freshwater wetland buffer line in the rear. - Limitations on floor area ratios ("FAR") of the future single family dwellings on the two new lots by a calculation of the land area outside of the wetland buffer, rather than the total lot area.
+- Conservation easement area of 141,277 square feet (3.243 acres, or 63% of the lot area) - Restricted building envelopes defined by the zoning setbacks for the front and side yards, and by a setback of 30 feet from the 100' freshwater wetland buffer line in the rear. - Limitations on floor area ratios ("FAR") of the future single family dwellings on the two new lots by a calculation of the land area outside of the wetland buffer, rather than the total lot area. - Use of native plants and shrubs for landscaping purposes consistent with the Village Planning Board's Coastal Planting Guide. - Restrictions on the use of inorganic fertilizers, herbicides and pesticides. - Minimization of land disturbance through the use of retaining walls.

 One residence is currently established on the property and will remain on the central lot of the proposed subdivision.
 Under the FEIS Proposed Action, this central lot will be bounded on the northeast and southwest by two proposed new lots.
-No new streets are proposed; each of the three lots would have driveway access off of Taylors Lane.
+No new streets are proposed; each of the three lots would have driveway access off of Taylors Lane with adequate sight distance in both directions.
 No development is proposed at this time for the two new lots created by the subdivision, nor is any additional development proposed on the Applicants' existing property.
 At the request of the Planning Board, Exhibit 1.a was developed to illustrate the potential future development associated with the FEIS Proposed Action.